 9. Are non-healthcare employees required to wear respirators or other personal protective equipment?

 Under government guidelines, only employees infected with the virus are required to wear a mask, and they should not come to work.
-Under Decree No. 2020-190 of March 3, 2020, employers are no longer allowed to buy masks for individuals who are not sick and cannot require employees to wear masks.
 Employers should provide other protective equipment, such as soap or hydro-alcoholic solution, to comply with their general obligation to protect employees’ health and safety.

 10. Can an employer with a public-facing business prevent employees from wearing a surgical mask or respirator?